✓ Do you have enough time to put into running your business?

 ✓ Hire the most skilled employees.

-✓ Pay your employees awesome wages and offer numerous perks.
+✓ Pay your employees competitive wages and offer numerous perks.

-✓ Learn what records to keep for income tax purposes.
+Government of Canada ✓ Learn what business records to keep for income tax and legal purposes.

 ✓ Innovate and Invent new products.